Charltonortega/Professional-README-Generator/Develop/README.md

 To install this project, run the following commands:

 ```
+npm i
 ```

 ## Usage
-d
+examples

 ## License
 This project is licensed under the MIT license.

 ## Contributing
+collab1 collab2

 ## Tests
 To run tests, use the following command:

 ```
-d
+npm run test
 ```

 ## Questions
-For any questions, please reach out to me on [GitHub](https://github.com/charltonortega) or email me at adasdsa@adasd.com.
+For any questions, please reach out to me on [GitHub](https://github.com/charltonortega) or email me at charltonortega14@gmail.com.